-Radio waves pass between the RMP and RMI units directly, but also via reflections within the machine (refer to Figure 5).
-Single wavelength radio transmissions can suffer from nulls or 'dead spots', where there is destructive interference between the direct and indirect waves (total interference occurs where the indirect wave is of the same amplitude as the direct wave and is 180 degrees out of phase with it).
+Radio transmissions pass between the probe and RMI-QE units directly, but also via reflections within the machine (refer to Figure 5).
+Single wavelength radio transmissions can suffer from nulls or 'dead spots', where there is destructive interference between the direct and indirect paths (total interference occurs where the indirect wave is of the same amplitude as the direct wave and is 180 degrees out of phase with it).
 Significant interference can cause the amplitude seen at the receiving unit to fall below its sensitivity threshold.